wootfish/eli.sohl.com/drafts/wangs-attack-2.md

             yield m1, m2  # we've got a hit!
 ```

-Pro-tip: After trying a bunch of different options, I'm pretty sure that
+After trying a bunch of other options, I'm pretty sure that
-`random.getrandbits(512).to_bytes(64, 'big')` is just about the fastest way to
+`random.getrandbits(512).to_bytes(64, 'big')` is the fastest way to get a
-get a 64-byte[^2] pseudorandom[^3] bytestring in Python.
+64-byte[^3] pseudorandom[^4] bytestring in Python.

-[^2]: Or any other length, not just 64 bytes, naturally.
+[^3]: Or any other length, not just 64 bytes, naturally.
 For n bytes, precompute `8*n` and use `random.getrandbits(8*n).to_bytes(n, 'big')`.
 My performance tests did not indicate any significant difference between using 'big' or 'little' here, but YMMV.

-[^3]: Not cryptographically secure - but in this case it doesn't have to be!
+[^4]: Not cryptographically secure - but in this case it doesn't have to be!

+There's another potential speedup that I've skipped implementing here because I
+feel like the code reads better without it.
+If you're curious, though, I've
+sketched the idea out in the following footnote.[^5]

+[^5]: Here's the idea: Note that within `find_collisions`, both `massage` and `apply_differential` take a message as a bytestring, break it into chunks, call `struct.unpack` on the chunks, manipulate them, then `struct.pack` the result.
+An alternative implementation could simply rewrite `massage` and `apply_differential` to operate on `list`s rather than `bytes`, build an input message by putting `random.getrandbits(32)` in a list comprehension, and only `pack` our lists of words back into bytestrings when we're ready to test for a collision.
+This would likely run a little faster; personally, though, I don't think it would read as well.
+But hey - maybe this can be how you write a version of the attack that outperforms mine :-)

 Then, all we have to do is run this function and print what it yields.